gizotso/SW-Dev/Version Control/GIT.md

 ```

 ## Fetch : update your local with the remote
-git fetch really only downloads new data from a remote repository - but it doesn't integrate any of this new data into your working files.
+`git fetch` really only downloads new data from a remote repository - but it doesn't integrate any of this new data into your working files.
 Fetch is great for getting a fresh view on all the things that happened in a remote repository.
 Due to it's "harmless" nature, you can rest assured: fetch will never manipulate, destroy, or screw up anything.
 This means you can never fetch often enough.

 * https://www.atlassian.com/git/tutorials/syncing/git-fetch

 ```
 # git fetch <remote> : Fetch all of the branches from the repository.
 This also downloads all of the required commits and files from the other repository.
+If remote is not specified, use default. (git config --get branch.master.remote --> origin)
 git fetch

-# Get modifications from remote named origin without integrated them (need a merge)
+# Get modifications from 'origin' remote without integrated them (need a merge)
 git fetch origin

 # idem but only for the specified branch